freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-and-html5/create-a-set-of-radio-buttons.md

 </label>
 ```

 It is considered best practice to set a `for` attribute on the `label` element, with a value that matches the value of the `id` attribute of the `input` element.
-This allows assistive technologies to create a linked relationship between the label and the child `input` element.
+This allows assistive technologies to create a linked relationship between the label and the related `input` element.
 For example:

 ```html
 <input id="indoor" type="radio" name="indoor-outdoor">